sgibson91/ssi-fellowship/ssi-script.md

 How have I contributed to Binder so far?

-Through _The Turing Way_, I ran workshops that helped people make Binders out of their own projects.
+Through _The Turing Way_, I developed and ran successful workshops that helped people make Binders out of their own projects and deploy BinderHubs.
-I have also helped more people than ever deploy their own BinderHubs.

-My work with BinderHubs on Azure meant I was able to develop a one-click button that reduces the complexity of the deployment process.
+My work with BinderHub on Azure meant I was able to develop a one-click button that reduces the complexity of the deployment process.

 And at this year's RSE Conference, I was invited to speak about collaborating with the Binder team on the RSE Worldwide panel, as well as running my "Zero to BinderHub" workshop.